 - those relating to mineral extraction like sand, gravel or clay.
 Policies to control mineral working across Surrey are set down in the Surrey Minerals Plan, which was adopted by the council in July 2011.

 - those relating to the handling or disposal of waste from homes and commercial premises.
-The policies to decide these are held in the Surrey Waste Plan, which was adopted by the council in May 2008.
+The policies to decide these are held in the Surrey Waste Local Plan, which was adopted by the council in December 2020.

-- those involving developments which are needed so we can provide specific services to the people of Surrey - like schools or fire stations.
+- those involving developments to council property or which are needed so we can provide specific services to the people of Surrey - like schools or fire stations.